pdesai5839/cassandra_cluster/README.md

 Cassandra is designed and built for scale.
 If you start normalizing your tables to reduce duplication, then you sacrifice horizontal scalability.

+If you still want to use foreign keys instead of data duplication, you might want to use another database.

+## Indexes
+In Cassandra, indexes are data structures used to facilitate efficient lookup of data based on specific column values.
+Cassandra supports two types of indexes:

+1. Secondary Indexes: Secondary indexes in Cassandra are created on non-primary key columns of a table.
+They allow users to query data based on column values other than the primary key.
+However, secondary indexes come with certain limitations, including potential performance issues and scalability concerns, particularly for large datasets or high-cardinality columns.
+2. Materialized Views: Materialized views in Cassandra provide a way to precompute and store query results based on specific criteria.
+They allow users to define alternative "views" of data, denormalized or aggregated based on certain columns or conditions.
+Materialized views are automatically updated by Cassandra as the underlying data changes, ensuring consistency and efficiency of query execution.
+Materialized views are particularly useful for optimizing read-heavy workloads or queries that require data aggregation or denormalization.